stoplightio/platform-docs/docs/6.-migrations/next.md

 | Reader      | Viewer   | Can view projects                 |
 |             | Guest    | Can be granted access to projects |

-**How do I publish a documentation Hub?**
+**How do I publish my documentation as a Hub?**

-In Platform, your Workspace is your documentation Hub.
-Workspaces are publicly accessible, but you can control access to view projects by configuring a project's visibility settings.
-You can also grant members and guests explicit access to view private or internal projects.
+In the new Platform, your Workspace is your documentation Hub.
+Workspaces are publicly accessible, and you control access to view projects by configuring a project's visibility settings.

-Once your projects have been added to Stoplight, there are two ways you can make sure your documentation is always up to date.
-You can install git webhooks to notify Stoplight whenever a change is made or you can use the Stoplight CLI to push changes.

-_TODO: Add a link_
+For example if you want a project to only be visible by Workspace members, you can set the project's visibility to `internal`.
+You can also give members and guests explicit access to view specific private or internal projects.

+**How do I update the contents of my project's documentation?**

+When adding a project to your Stoplight Workspace, a git webhook will be installed on the VCS repository.
+This allows Stoplight to automatically update your documentation when any of the API design assets in the repository have changed.

+The contents of the project can then be updated from any one of your favorite tools such as Stoplight Studio or even directly in the VCS provider.
+As long as the changes are pushed to the git repository, they will be automatically synced with your Stoplight Workspace.

-**How do I add a custom domain?**
+**How do I add a custom domain to my documentation?**

-_TODO: Add custom domain to Workspace.
-Considering project custom domains?_

 _TODO: Add a link_